 4. Apply the pads.

-a.
-Apply one pad on the upper right chest above the breast.
-For infants,apply on upper left chest
+- Apply one pad on the upper right chest above the breast.
+For infants, apply on the front of the chest.

-b.
-Apply the second pad on lower left chest below the armpit.
-For infants, apply second pad to back.
+- Apply the second pad on the lower left chest below the armpit.
+For infants, apply a second pad to the back .

 5. Ensure wires are attached to the AED box.

-- b.
-Instruct others not to touch the person.
+- Instruct others not to touch the child.

-8. If AED message reads “Check Electrodes,” then:
+8. If the AED message reads “Check Electrodes,” then:

-- a.
-Press and hold flashing shock button until shock is delivered.
+- Press and hold the flashing shock button until the shock is delivered.

 11. Repeat steps 1-10.